Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

-# How to Test Connect AWS IoT through MQTT Example
+# How to Connect to AWS IoT through MQTT

 ## Step 1: Prepare software

-The following serial terminal program is required for connect AWS IoT through MQTT example test, download and install from below links.
+The following serial terminal program is required for connect AWS IoT through MQTT example test, download and install from below link.

 - [**Tera Term**][link-tera_term]